kelvinbiffi/MarioTextGeneratorJSPlugin/README.md

 });
 ```

+Parameters values:
+ * TYPE: PARAGRAPH or SENTENCE
+ * LENGTH: LENGTH OF THE PARAGRAPH or SENTENSE YOU WANT
+ * MODE: SHORT, MEDIUM or LONG (MODE is optional to deffine whether text would be shortest or longest, default value is set as MEDIUM)

+The pattern is TYPE LENGTH MODE, see the below example to know more or access the link [Text Generator](https://kelvinbiffi.github.io/MarioTextGeneratorJSPlugin/)

-To use for specifics element follow the below pattern
+To use for specifics element using javascript, follow the below pattern
 ```javascript
 // Interval to wait Plugin exists var waitMIpsum = setInterval(function () {